The World Of Khoras - Civilization - Organizations

 History

 Originally, this was a single, private library that belonged to an Ithellian nobleman named Karl Graemer.
 This book collection containing some of the rarest titles had been passed down from father to son for six generations.
 In his later years, Karl became obsessed with expanding and protecting this truly impressive collection of books.
 Wishing to share the lore of his literature, he formed a club of intellectuals who gathered to read, study and discuss.
-Karl's best friend, an elven minstrel named Ellnidar, promised to keep the collection safe and the group together after his death.
+Karl's best friend, an elven minstrel named Ellindar, promised to keep the collection safe and the group together after his death.
 The promise was kept and the ranks of the group swelled for many years.
 Later, the collection was moved to a safer location, a fortified keep.
 Members of the group added their own books to the main collection.
 Over the last three centuries, this group has garnered much respect from the Ithellian community.
 It has become more formal as the years have passed.
 It is something of a public institution now.

 Goals and Motivation